ToxicFrog/misc/narbonic/README.md

 This is written for Linux, although it will probably work on Windows (via WSL or Cygwin) or OSX, if you have the right packages installed.

 You will need the following tools:
+  - `pdfunite` (from `poppler-utils`)
+  - `identify` (from `imagemagick`)
+  - `pdfcrop` (usually included in TeXlive)
-  - `wkhtmltoimage`
+  - `htmldoc`
   - `wring`
-  - the standard utilities `zip`, `curl`, `egrep`, `sed`, and `cut`
+  - the standard utilities `curl`, `egrep`, `sed`, and `cut`

 The script will check for the presence of these tools when it starts up and exit with an error message if it can't find any of them.

-You will also need about 4GB of free space and several hours.
+It will also need about 3GB of temporary space to run, and the generated files take up about 1GB; if you want to create both Original and ~~Extra Crispy~~ Director's Cut versions, it won't need any more temporary space, but will produce 2GB of output.

 ### Usage

-Download this whole directory somewhere convenient and run `cbz-narbonic`.
+Download this whole directory somewhere convenient.

-It will (eventually) create six directories:

- - `cache`: downloaded HTML from narbonic.com
- - `img`: downloaded images from narbonic.com
- - `html`: individual generated pages, HTML format
- - `pages`: individual generated pages, JPEG or PNG format
- - `cbz`: the generated comic files
- - `music`: the Narbonic soundtrack

-When it's done, everything you need should be in `cbz` and `music`.
-If it's interrupted halfway through, it'll pick up where it left off; similarly, if you edit the toc file, it'll regenerate only the pages that it needs to (or should; this is not well tested).

-Once you're done you can delete all the intermediate files in `cache`, `img`, `html`, and `pages`, which will reclaim about 2GB of space -- but if you do that and later want to run it again, it'll have to download and generate everything all over again.

-### Fine Tuning

-All the configuration settings are in `narbonic.toc`.
-At the start you can change whether or not commentary is generated, whether each volume contains extras at the end, and what image format is used; there are further details in the comments in that file.

-By rearranging the contents of the file more extensively, you can change how it's volumized, such as packing the entire main run into a single massive file, or each storyline into a separate file.
+Edit the setting at the start of `narbonic.toc`; you can control whether commentary is included, whether or not to download the extras, and whether to download the music.
+If you want to get really into the weeds, you can edit the rest of the file to change how things are organized into volumes.

+When you're ready, run `pdf-narbonic`.

+All the generated files will be stored in `out/`.
+Intermediate files and downloaded HTML and images will be stored in `tmp/`, and can be safely deleted once it's done.

+If you want both no-commentary and with-commentary versions, run it once with one setting, then edit `narbonic.toc` and run it again -- the files have different names so it won't overwrite anything.